WillKoehrsen/Data-Analysis/stocker/readme.md

 `from stocker import Stocker`

-Instantiate a stocker object by calling Stocker with a valid stock ticker:
+Instantiate a stocker object by calling Stocker with a valid stock ticker (a list of all 3100 tickers can be found at data/stock_list.csv:

 `microsoft = Stocker('MSFT')`